 With the maturing of smartphones and high-speed mobile connectivity, consumers are experiencing yet another shift in online shopping.
 The changes in the digital retail landscape are led by the introduction of apps that allow online shopping on-the-go.
-This phenomenon leads to the coining of the term m-commerce.
+This phenomenon leads to build more e-commerce app.

 E-commerce or electronic commerce refers to the process of buying and selling on the internet.
 The birth of e-commerce is believed to occur in 1994, with the first purchase made over the internet in Philadelphia.
 Generally, e-commerce points to online buying activities that happen over a computer or laptop.

 While names like Amazon pops up when e-commerce is mentioned, the commodities sold online are not limited to physical products.
-E-commerce also applies to digital products, memberships, or services that are transacted over the internet.
-In recent years, online shopping on computers has been declining as users are switching over to mobile phones.
+E-commerce also applies to digital products, memberships, or services that are transacted over the Internet.

 M-commerce refers to online payment transactions that happen over a mobile device.
 The advancement of mobile connectivity, security, and apps development has spurred retailers to offer services, products, and payment gateways over the smartphone.
 The m-commerce trend is also spurred by the increasing population that own smartphones.